Sweetgrass, the Workaholic Dachshund, is a grassroots kind of female.

 Sweetgrass was on a mission.
 Not to relieve herself as first suspected, but, to retrieve some wayward primal ancestral memory buried within the deepest recesses of her nose.

-Something had woken her up and off our mattress to stand by the door, her portal to some known or unknown thing.
+Something had woken her up and off our futon to stand by the door – her portal to some known or unknown thing.
 She later told me the sudden urge was to find for real what she smelled in a dream she had been playing out, shoulder to shoulder with my own that morning.

 My canine friend did nothing at that bone chilling hour, but dig and dig and dig through the rigid earth with a fury that ran her passion to the ground, a fury so possessed, the ground softened and seemed to yield to her, sacred hidden spaces no one had yet plundered.